 - 250 g spaghetti

 Boil spaghetti with a pinch of salt until al dente.
 Refer to packaging for instructions.

-Sauté chopped onions and garlic until fragrant at low to medium heat.
+Sauté chopped onions and garlic with olive oil until fragrant at low to medium heat.
 Do not overheat or it would be bitter.
 Add halved cherry tomatoes to pan and allow them to cook with the lid on.
 Stir every 5 minutes until they softened.

-Add capers and preserved peppers.
+Add capers, olives and preserved peppers.
 Mix evenly.
 Turn off the stove.
 Add al dente spaghetti to the sauce.
 Mix well.

 Give us your opinion!
 Log in and start posting.